See the up to date instructions on Gitlab.

 make run and open your browser on localhost:8000.

-The default username is admin and the password admin (see management commands to create and delete superusers in the next section).
+You must create a user (see management commands to create and delete superusers in the next section).

 This command is only to be run on a local machine.
 If you run it on a server, you won’t be able to access Abelujo from the internet.
+But you could do:

 Put your ip address in the file IP.txt (root of the project) and the port in PORT.txt: